-Tear trough implants simulate your natural bone structure, and therefore can be a better option to correct a tear-trough deformity over fillers.
+Tear trough implants simulate your natural bone structure, and therefore can be a better option to correct a tear trough deformity over fillers.
 Tear trough implants fill the hollow groove giving you a healthier, younger look.
-Tear trough implants will also produce a fuller upper cheek, giving you a happier appearance when your face is resting.
+They also produce a fuller upper cheek, giving you a happier appearance when your face is resting.

 Tear Trough Implants vs. Fillers